flipz357/flipz357.github.io/_posts/2025-10-13-ethical-ai-search-summary.md

 # {{ page.title }}

-Taking a train in Switzerland, I sometimes read the *20min news magazine* that is freely available at most train stations (the idea of the name is that it takes you a 20-minute train ride to read — which is actually quite accurate, I find).
+Taking a train in Switzerland, I sometimes read the *20min news magazine* that is freely available at most train stations (the idea of the name is that it takes you a 20-minute train ride to read, which is actually quite accurate, I find).

 Anyway, I came across an interesting article titled “Googles KI-Modus: Medienverband warnt vor dem neuen Modell” (English: “Google AI-mode: Media organizations warn of the new model”, [here is the online article](https://www.20min.ch/story/google-wie-chatgpt-googles-ki-modus-medienverband-warnt-vor-dem-neuen-modell-103429929) for reference).